 With rising temperatures, it’s important to remember to keep safety first.
 Here are some tips to help you beat the heat this summer:

 - Stay hydrated.
-If you are outside you should consume 16-32 ounces of fluid per hour
+If you are outside, you should consume 16-32 oz. of water per hour .

-- Elderly people (65 years and older), infants and children and people with chronic medical conditions are more prone to heat stress.
-Check in on elderly neighbors and family members to make sure they are okay.
+- Elderly people (65 years and older), infants and children, and people with chronic medical conditions are more prone to heat stress.
+Check on elderly neighbors and family members to make sure they are okay.

 - Never leave infants, children or pets in a parked car, even if the windows are cracked open.

 During heat waves people are susceptible to three heat-related conditions — heat cramps, heat exhaustion and heat stroke.
 Here’s how to recognize and respond to them.